OSGeo/gdal/doc/source/development/building_from_source.rst

 The `Poppler <https://poppler.freedesktop.org/>`_ library is one of the possible backends for the :ref:`raster.pdf` driver.

+Note that GDAL requires Poppler private headers, that are only installed if configuring Poppler with -DENABLE_UNSTABLE_API_ABI_HEADERS.

 .. option:: Poppler_INCLUDE_DIR

     Path to an include directory with the ``poppler-config.h`` header file.